CurtsApp/sappblog/content/docs/dune_pt_3.md

 ### Executor Chani
 ![Chani](/imgs/chani.avif)

-Before Paul, Chani was a fierce Freman warrior and hunter.
+Before Paul, Chani was a fierce Fremen warrior and hunter.
 With Paul, she learned to have a softer touch.
 She is still all of those things, but now Chani has seen the corruption that follows the greed of man.
-Chani leads a sect of Freman who wish to embrace the old isolationist ways and leave the spacemen to slit each other's throats.
+Chani leads a sect of Fremen who wish to embrace the old isolationist ways and leave the spacemen to slit each other's throats.

 ### Naib Stilgar
 ![Naib Stilgar](/imgs/stilgar.jpg)

-Once a humble leader of a northern Freman tribe, Stilgar found himself tangled in Paul's ascension to Lisan al-Gaib, serving as his mentor.
+Once a humble leader of a northern Fremen tribe, Stilgar found himself tangled in Paul's ascension to Lisan al-Gaib, serving as his mentor.
 Stilgar would have traded his life for Paul's if given the opportunity but instead Stilagar is left to enact Paul's vision.
-The vision of an interconnection Freman, a people who have joined the intergalactic court as a people to be respected.
+The vision of an interconnected Fremen, a people who have joined the intergalactic court as a people to be respected.

 ### Emperor Shaddam Corrino IV - Voting Member (House Corrino)
 ![Shaddam Corrino IV](/imgs/shadam.avif)

-Shaddam IV decided that under Duke Leto's leadership House Atreides was becoming too powerful, enough to threaten the House Corriono claim of the golden lion throne.
-Shaddam IV's actions caused the instability of Arrakis and set in motion all of the events of Dune and him losing his throne even sooner.
+Shaddam IV decided that under Duke Leto's leadership House Atreides was becoming too powerful, enough to threaten the House Corrino claim of the golden lion throne.
+Shaddam IV caused the instability of Arrakis and set in motion all of the events of Dune and the eventual loss of his own throne.
 The recently deposed Padisha emperor narrowly held onto his life by bending the knee to Paul and Princess Irulan agreeing to marry Paul.
-As head of the Corrino house Shaddam IV commands fierce Sardaukar.
+As head of the Corrino house Shaddam IV commands the fierce Sardaukar.

-### Princess Irulan Corrino, the chronicler
+### Princess Irulan Corrino
 ![Princess Irulan](/imgs/irulan.avif)

 Daughter of Shaddam IV, princess Irulan pledged to marry Paul in exchange for her father's life.
-She cares for her family but has learned of the sinister hands that guide the world's rotation during her Bene Gesserit training.
-She seeks to shine a light into the madness by documenting what happens when people think no one is watching.
+Paul’s rise to power has enlighted her to the sinister hands that guide the world's true rotation, the Bene Gesserit.

 ### Na'barron Glossu Rabban
 ![Glossu Rabban](/imgs/glossu.jpg)